Preetamk97/CPP-Notes/24_Object-Memory-Allocation-&-Arrays-In-Classes.md

 class Shop
 {

-    // All Members of class by default are private until made explicitly public.
+    // All Members/Attributes of a class by default are private until made explicitly public.

     string itemName[100]; // Attribute 1: An array 'itemName' to hold 100 string values.
     int itemPrice[100];   // Attribute 2: An array 'itemPrice' to hold 100 int values